Task Management for the Modern Workplace

 However, nothing works as well as visual task management.
 It’s simply because our brain processes visual stimuli differently: 90% of information transmitted to the brain is visual, and these stimuli are processed 60,000 times faster than text.
 In addition to that, 40% of people will respond better to visual information than plain text.
 If your team has so many tasks that a simple pen and paper to-do list won’t cut it, visual task management is a good solution.
 Even if your tasks are simple and easy to collaborate on, using visual techniques makes projects more successful.

-• Visual task management saves time (there’s no need to spent a lot of time trying to find the right folders, files and notes)
+• Visual task management saves time (there’s no need to spend time trying to find the right folders, files, and notes).

 The two most popular ways to use visual task management is through Kanban and Scrum boards.

 Kanban Boards track the process, and maintain multiple work-in-progress activities.
 The emphasis is on continuous delivery.
 Most teams take them to mean whiteboards with tasks defined on them, which is not wrong.

 With Scrum Boards, project tasks are divided into sprints.
 Each sprint tracks tasks that have to be started, tasks that are in progress, and tasks that are done.
 Scrums are best for one-off, shorter projects, while Kanban boards can be used to visually track tasks throughout a longer period of time.
 Most teams use Kanban for long-term collaboration and customization, as it’s much easier to keep track of everyone’s tasks and consolidate them.
 But if your team has a project they need to get done soon, and it’s the main focus (as opposed to Kanban’s people-centric idea), Scrum can be a great solution.

 You can also consider using the Gantt Chart.
 They can help you visualize tasks and the relationship between different team members’ tasks.
 However, they’re best used with simpler projects as they can become quite complicated.